threefoldfoundation/www_threefold_io/content/blogarchive/internet_is_growing_wild/index.md

     imgPath: internet_is_growing_wild.png
 ---

-*"This article was originally published by Andreas Hartl, a former member of ThreeFold Foundation."*
+*This article was originally published by Andreas Hartl, a former member of the ThreeFold team.*

 <br>